AimanZaharin/Detecting-Fraud-in-Financial-Transactions-Using-Machine-Learning-and-Deep-Learning/README.md

 sometimes there are malicious transactions that are hidden behind it making the transaction to be a fraud overall.

-Therefore, we as a group have decided to use the data that has been obtained in Kaggle and make a Digital Transaction Checker.
+Therefore, I have decided to use the data that has been obtained in Kaggle and make a Digital Transaction Checker.
 This model, will identify if a transaction is fraud based on the type of transaction, the amount that is used in transaction, the account holder’s original and new balance that will occur after the